cheminfo/eln-docs/docs/60_cheminformatics/100_search-stock/README.md

 # Search Stock

 `Search Stock` is a tool to manage the stock of chemical compounds in your lab.
-The view is divided into three main sections: the search and print section on the left, the list of the compounds in the middle, and the details of the selected compound on the right.
+The goal is to provide a simple and efficient way to search for a compound in the stock, to get all the information about the compound.
+The location must be as precise as possible, to avoid time-consuming searches for the compound.
+The view is divided into three main sections: **search** and **print** section on the left, **list of the compounds** in the middle, and **details of the selected compound** on the right.

 ![general_view](general_view.png)